steipete/speaking/README.md

 #### Strategies for Binary Frameworks in Swift

 Binary frameworks?
 Without ABI?
-And what’s the deal with Modules?
-Learn about what you can do right now, what other companies are doing, common pitfalls and the future.
+In Swift?
+What’s the deal with Swift Modules?
+In his talk, Peter discusses binary frameworks and stability, when and why ABI matters, and why his team writes in Objective-C. Learn more about what you can do right now, what other companies are doing, common pitfalls, and the future.

-As apps become more complex, there's more need for separation of concerns and potentially even outsourcing specific functionality to other companies _or_ providing such SDKs to other parties.
-There are many reasons why source code cannot always be shared and it's important to know about the limitations, and ABI stability alone will not fix these problems.

 [slides](https://speakerdeck.com/steipete/binary-frameworks-in-swift) | [blog post](https://pspdfkit.com/blog/2018/binary-frameworks-swift/)